peter3605/PacmanDeepLearning/README.md

 # PacmanDeepLearning
-he bulk of where we will be working is in multiAgents.py, go check that out after reading this and read the comments that I have included.
+The bulk of where we will be working is in multiAgents.py, go check that out after reading this and read the comments that I have included.
 The way the program works is you can execute the pacman.py file with your specified arguments.
 Flags you can pass are under pacman.py readCommand(args) function.
 These arguments will control things like, what level you use, number of ghosts, and what agent we use (though